Five Pre-Marriage Guidelines For a Successful Marriage

 All of the delight that you feel in that woman that has given herself and loved you, the delight of it is shown in a physical expression on the marital bed.
 When a woman has such appreciation for that man who goes out in that pit and works and struggles, the follow-through is in the marital bed, and when that isn’t there, there is a problem.

 The above script was just a portion of the advice that Pastor Tommy Nelson gave, which comes from a 2-part radio broadcast offered through the ministry of Family Life Today.
 It is titled, Five Guidelines for a Successful Marriage.
-“Part 1, titled “Essentials,” broadcast on 2/26/ 2009, and the second day was titled, “Unity” and the broadcast date was 2/27/2009.
-You will get SO much more out of what Pastor Nelson talked about if you visit the Family Life Today web site (through the link provided) and listen to and/or read the transcript of the entire broadcast.
+“Part 1, titled Essentials, and the second day was titled, Unity.
+You will get SO much more out of what Pastor Nelson talked about if you visit the Family Life Today web site (through the links provided) and listen to and/or read the transcript of the entire broadcast.
 We hope you will.

 — ALSO —